 Example - using footswitch with Remote Port.

-A footswitch can be used to trigger a program RUN from the remote port.
+The Voltech footswitch (Part Number 91-058) can be purchased form Voltech and plugs into the remote port.
 This gives a simple foot pedal to trigger RUN on the AT5600 (also compatible with AT3600)